 This shot reminds me of a typical Normandy beach scene by Eugène Boudin, where the sky dominates the canvas.
 Eugène Boudin was one of the first French landscape painters to paint outdoors – Claude Monet was his biggest fan.
-I picked that up at the Boudin exhibition in Paris last May at the Jacquemart André museum, before devouring a magnificent fraisier in the museum café, which inspired my strawberry and pistachio tart.
+I picked that up at the Boudin exhibition in Paris last May at the Jacquemart André museum, before devouring a magnificent fraisier in the museum café (see more on this on my top Paris tea room guide), which inspired my strawberry and pistachio tart.
 But I digress.

 Taken from his hidden grotto, this was Victor Hugo’s last view of the sea in 1884, according to a tourist information sign nearby.

 This grotto was made towards the end of his life, as he often visited his friend, Paul Meurice, to work and contemplate the sea at his house, just metres away in Veules-les-Roses.
 I bet they supped plenty of watercress soup together, as this is also where the watercress beds are plentiful at the source of France’s smallest river.